-According to the 2021 Thales Data Threat Report, 45% of US companies experienced a data breach last year.
+According to the 2021 Thales Data Threat Report, 45% of US companies experienced a data breach in 2020.
 That is a scary statistic, and the truth is the actual number could be even higher as not all breaches are detected.
 This statistic is evidence enough that the need for more robust database security has never been more critical.

 This article overviews best practices for SQL Server security and key considerations for protecting your databases from malicious attacks.

 Data security is an essential aspect of successful data governance, and it rests on three essential pillars – Confidentiality, Integrity, and Availability (CIA).

 When approaching SQL Server security, protecting data from intentional and accidental access is crucial.
 Let’s break down the different focus areas and steps you can take to ensure SQL Server security.

 To keep your SQL Server database secure, it’s essential to have a safe and secure operating system.
 Here are some recommendations for protecting your operating system:

 - Regularly update your operating system with the latest security patches.

 - Use a network firewall to protect your network from unauthorized access.

 - Keep the anti-virus software up to date and scan your system regularly.

 - Open limited ports for application connections, such as port 1433 for Microsoft SQL Server.